Browse Items (37 total)

 San Francisco Dyke March and Gay Pride Footage, 1995

 This footage shows events and gatherings from the third annual San Francisco Dyke March on June 18, 1995, themed "A World Without Borders."
 It includes several women giving brief speeches before the march begins on topics such as domestic violence and gay communities in South Africa.
-California State Senator Carole Migden and Assistant Secratoary of the US Department of Housing and Urban Development Roberta Achtenberg appear in the march.
-At the end of the march, Achtenberg gives a speech, and the singer Rozalla performs. -
+California State Senator Carole Migden and Assistant Secretary of Department of Housing and Urban Development Roberta Achtenberg appear in the march.
+At the end of the march, Achtenberg gives a speech and the singer Rozalla performs. -

 Don't Ask Don't Tell Protest Footage